ma-choo/calicula/README.md

 python main.py
 ```

-## Storage
+## Storage Backend
-This application supports both local storage and Azure blob storage.
+This application uses a storage backend to handle local storage and Azure blob storage.

 ### Local Storage
-The application will use local storage by default, but you may also configure `~/.config/calicula/config` as such:
+The default backend is local storage, but you may also configure it by creating or editing `~/.config/calicula/config`:
 ```
 [storage]
 backend = local
 ```

-Subcalendars will be stored locally in plain text files in `~/.config/calicula/subcalendars`.
-These subcalendar files are read and written on startup and exit.
+Subcalendars are stored as plaintext files in `~/.local/share/subcalendars`.
+These files are loaded at startup and saved on exit.

 ### Azure Blob Storage
-To store subcalendars in an Azure blob storage account, configure `~/.config/calicula/config` as such:
+To use Azure blob storage, configure `~/.config/calicula/config` as such:
 ```
 [storage]
 backend = azure